aruntemme/bento-generator/PRIVACY.md

 - Analytics are disabled by default.
 They are only enabled when `VITE_ENABLE_ANALYTICS` is set to `true` in your environment.
 - When enabled, the app loads the PostHog client using the public key `VITE_PUBLIC_POSTHOG_KEY` and optional host `VITE_PUBLIC_POSTHOG_HOST` (defaults to `https://us.i.posthog.com`).
 - The app respects browser Do Not Track (DNT) and a local opt-out stored in `localStorage`.
+You can disable DNT respect for testing by setting `VITE_ANALYTICS_RESPECT_DNT=false` (not recommended for production).

 ## What We Collect